tisztamo/Junior/prompt.md

 Requirements:

-- Create a signal in src/frontend/stores/change.js
-- Save the pasted change after it was executed.
-- Clear the change after commit.
+Create a function in the servitce directory, which, when called, starts to monitor the change signal, parses its content, which should be a shells script, for a line: goal=&#34;Some goal description&#34;
+and if found, sets the commit message to the value of this goal variable